syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text.md

 ## Adding an Unordered List

-Essential Pdf also provides support to create an unordered List that is represented by the PdfUnorderedList class.
+Essential PDF also provides support to create an unordered List that is represented by the PdfUnorderedList class.
 An Unordered list can be bullets, circle or an image.
 The following code snippet illustrates the same.

 {% tabs %}